takuto-san/100-days-of-code/log.md

 - Submitted the assingment for Lecture 7 of the "Deep Learning Basics" course at Matsuo Lab, University of Tokyo

 **What I Learned?**
-- Practiced solving problem involving Linked List:
+- Practiced solving problems involving Linked List:
     - 19 Remove Nth Node From End of List
     - 82 Remove Duplicates from Sorted List II